ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ## Topologies and multitenancy aspects
 ### Topologies - Generic

-Below high level a typical hybrid deployment.
+Below high-level a typical hybrid deployment.
 In this diagram, there is no focus on analytics and portal components.

 ![Topology: ](./images/topology-generic.png)